Can a House Fire Cause Water Damage?

 However, some people choose to patch the affected drywall areas to save money and time.

 The process of renovating your house to normal can be daunting and very lengthy.
-The repairs from water damages are not easy or simple.
+The repairs from water damage are not easy or simple.
 If the damages are extensive, you might end up replacing every structural component.